python/devguide/documenting/start-documenting.rst

 to just plain complaining when the documentation could be more complete or easier to use.

-This document is aimed at authors and potential authors of documentation for Python.
+This section is aimed at authors and potential authors of documentation for Python.
 More specifically, it is for people contributing to the standard documentation and developing additional documents using the same tools as the standard documents.
 This guide will be less useful for authors using the Python